-In the early 2000s, R&B was hallmarked as the era in which tilted caps, basketball jerseys, dance formations, velour suits and the now-popular rap/sung collaboration thrived.
-Naturally, the music and its accompanying visuals have since evolved, yet still manage to make long-lasting impressions on eager music listeners today.
+Early 2000s R&B was hallmarked as the era in which tilted caps, basketball jerseys, dance formations, velour suits, and the now-popular rap/sung collaboration thrived.
+Naturally, the music and its accompanying visuals have since evolved, yet 2000s R&B still manages to make long-lasting impressions on eager music listeners today.

 While artists like SZA, dvsn, Jhené Aiko, and SiR are pioneering the genre today, R&B arguably had its heyday at the turn of the century.
 With the growth of online platforms such as Youtube and Spotify, revisiting your favorite throwback jams has never been easier.

-For those looking to get their nostalgic juices following, check out our list of the best R&B love songs from the early 2000s below.
+For those looking to get their nostalgic juices following, check out our list of the best 2000s R&B songs below.

 Amerie – “Why Don’t We Fall in Love”